mattfoster/octave-scattered-image/README.md

 A toolkit consisting of various functions for the processing, interpolation, analysis and testing of scattered images and data.

-I've called this project because I mainly work on bivariate data f(x, y) = z, and so most of my functions either operate on x, y, z, triples, or images.
+I've called this project the scattered image toolkit because I mainly work on bivariate data `f(x, y) = z`, which have been irregularly sampled and so most of my functions either operate on x, y, z, triples, or images.

 ## License